MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 I used ideas for simple analitycal tasks Tim's repository.
 There are all described below:

 #### 1. Which album has the longest songs?
-#### 2. Has the mood of songs gotten happier, sadder, or remained the same throughout Muse's career?
+#### 2. Have the mood of songs gotten happier, sadder, or remained the same throughout Muse's career?
 #### 3. Is there any correlation between popularity and key, energy or danceability?